RSDKModding/RSDKv4-Decompilation/README.md

 A: Try turning on vsync, that worked for me (tested on mac)

 ### Q: I found a bug/I have a feature request!
-A: Submit an issue in the issues tab and I'll fix/add (if possible) it as soon as I can
+A: Submit an issue in the issues tab and we _might_ fix it in the main branch.
+Don't expect any future releases, however.

 ### Q: Will you do a decompilation for Sonic CD (2011)?
 A: I already have! you can find it [here](https://github.com/Rubberduckycooly/Sonic-CD-11-Decompilation)!